 I’m a Costco superfan.
-I love writing about Costco and giving shoppers of the warehouse retailer tips based on what I’ve learned.
+I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 But to be honest, I don’t always follow my own rules.
-Sure, there are several great ways to save on groceries, but some would only save me money if I actually followed them.
+Sure, I have my favorite Costco shopping hacks, but some would only save me money if I actually followed them.

 Want to know my secrets?
 Here is what I’ve learned over hundreds of Costco trips.